ludwig-ai/ludwig-docs/src/docs/developer_guide.md

 ```

 The parameters of the base `HyperoptExecutor` class constructor are
-- `hyperopt_strategy` is a `HyperoptStrategy` object that will be used to sample hyper-parameters values
+- `hyperopt_sampler` is a `HyperoptSampler` object that will be used to sample hyper-parameters values
 - `output_feature` is a `str` containing the name of the output feature that we want to optimize the metric or loss of.
 Available values are `combined` (default) or the name of any output feature provided in the model definition. `combined` is a special output feature that allows to optimize for the aggregated loss and metrics of all output features.
 - `metric` is the metric that we want to optimize for.
 The default one is `loss`, but depending on the tye of the feature defined in `output_feature`, different metrics and losses are available.
 Check the metrics section of the specific output feature type to figure out what metrics are available to use.
 - `split` is the split of data that we want to compute our metric on.
 By default it is the `validation` split, but you have the flexibility to specify also `train` or `test` splits.